DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 description = stats.describe(numbers)
 result = description._asdict()
 ```
 It's quite simple, we take a list of numbers (called `numbers`) and use the `scipy.stats.describe` method to conduct some basic summary statistics on the list.
 We then turn this into a dictionary called `result`.

 ## Technical Solution

+### Why an API?
+Before we dive into implementation it's worth taking a moment to ponder the benefits of this approach.
+For starters, APIs don't care who you are, by that I mean, they are accessible from any system that is capable of making an HTTP request.
+Python? ✅ Terminal? ✅ Chrome? ✅ A smart fridge? ✅
+**Anything.**

 ### Getting an AWS Account
 Our first step is to get an AWS account to deploy our solution to.